Secure or not Secure?

 Secure Ripping is the process where a CD Ripping program does its utmost to detect and potentially recover errors when ripping audio CDs.
 A number of technologies are employed for this feat:

-- AccurateRip: an online database of results from other peoples ripping, using these results CD Ripper is able to know with almost certainty that a rip was error free,
+- AccurateRip: online database containing ripping results from other people, comparing your rip to AccurateRip CD Ripper can tell with certainty that a rip was error free,

-- C2 error pointers: a feature of some (not all) CD drives to report to a ripping program that the last read block contained errors,
+- C2 error pointers: a feature of some CD drives, errors are reported to a ripping program,

 - Re-reading: more often than not errors will change each time they are read, then can be detected and recovered by reading multiple times.

-Change Rip To audio encoder to FLAC.
-Lossless audio codecs do not have many options, compression at the default level is adequate for most people, all compression modes are lossless, the higher modes require much more CPU encoding time and will only achieve an extra 1% compression.
+Rip To audio encoder defaults to FLAC.
+Lossless audio codecs do not have many options, all compression modes are lossless, the higher modes require much more CPU encoding time and will only achieve an extra 1% compression.
 For FLAC Level 5 is a good selection (a good balance between minimal compression time and reasonable compression).